Everything You Need to Know About Hazardous Waste Labeling

 What Happens if You Don’t Label Hazardous Waste Correctly?

-The most common consequence of failing to label hazardous waste are EPA fines.
+The most common consequence of failing to label hazardous waste is EPA fines.
 Within the past year, there have been hundreds of thousands of dollars in fines issued to hazardous waste creators as a result of improper (or nonexistent) labeling.

 EHS Daily Advisor reported in 2021 about a medical center fined for a failure to mark or label containers of hazardous waste.
 In addition, they failed to keep multiple containers in the 90-day central accumulation areas closed nor did they indicate the hazards of the content and the date of accumulation.
 Their total fine was $105,500.